diffplug/spotless-changelog/README.md

 - Huge thanks to Olivier Lacan and [contributors](https://github.com/olivierlacan/keep-a-changelog/graphs/contributors) for [keepachangelog](https://keepachangelog.com/en/1.0.0/).
     - Changelog format is arbitrary, but a consistent format unlocks tooling.
 It's such an abstract thing, keepachangelog is an outstanding achievement of branding for the greater good!
-- Huge thanks to [Colin Dean](https://github.com/colindean) for [keepachangelog-parser-java](https://github.com/colindean/keepachangelog-parser-java).
-That library was much harder to write than Spotless Changelog!
+- Thanks to [Colin Dean](https://github.com/colindean) for [keepachangelog-parser-java](https://github.com/colindean/keepachangelog-parser-java).
+We ended up not using it, but because it existed, we [thought](https://twitter.com/pinboard/status/761656824202276864?lang=en) this plugin would be easy to build.
 - Built by [gradle](https://gradle.org/).
 - Maintained by [DiffPlug](https://www.diffplug.com/).